aaronlng/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 37: April 2, 2020

+**Today's Progress**: Read Chapter 4 in 'Eloquent JavaScript' by Marijn Haverbeke.
+Solved example exercises at the end of the chapter.

+**Thoughts:**Hoping this is a good resource to dive deep into understanding JavaScript.

+**Link to work:** (beanCounting)[https://github.com/aaronlng/beanCounting]

 ## Day 36: March 30, 2020

 **Today's Progress**: Read Chapter 3 in 'Eloquent JavaScript' by Marijn Haverbeke.
 Solved example exercises at the end of the chapter.